 Who’s in Deepest?

-, these three schools must fix their accreditation problems in a timely fashion or risk being shut down completely.
+The three schools in the most trouble in California include San Francisco City College, the College of the Redwoods (Eureka) and Cuesta College (San Luis Obispo).
+According to Inside Higher Ed, these three schools must fix their accreditation problems in a timely fashion or risk being shut down completely.
 However, the publication asserts that a more likely scenario would probably be the takeover of another college in the area or the appointment of a special trustee to take over the operations of the schools.
 Even so, the news is bad for these three schools, which have been immersed in a struggle for survival for some time.

 San Francisco City College was cited by the commission for deficit spending and the inability to adapt to the necessary changing environment facing community colleges today.
-The commission called out College of the Redwoods for insufficient storage of student records and lack of documentation of student outcomes.
+The commission called out College of the Redwoods for insufficient storage of student records and a lack of documentation of student outcomes.
 Cuesta College was noted for its lack of planning and financial instability.
 All three of these institutions will need to show significant improvement throughout the next few months to keep their accreditation status – and their doors wide open to their students.